A Discontinuity Capturing Shallow Neural Network for Elliptic Interface Problems: Discontinuity capturing shallow neural network

 \subsection{Continuous function extension}

-The key idea is that, a $d$-dimensional discontinuous function can be alternatively represented by a $(d+1)$-dimensional smooth function.
+The key idea here is that a $d$-dimensional discontinuous function can be alternatively represented by a $(d+1)$-dimensional smooth function.
 To this end, we first introduce an augmented one-dimensional variable $z$ to categorize the variable $\bx$ into two types; namely, $\bx$ in $\Omega^-$ or $\Omega^+$.
-More precisely, we set $z = -1$ if $\bx\in\Omega^-$ and $z = 1$ if $\bx\in\Omega^+$ (this task can be easily done with the help of a level set function).
+More precisely, we set $z = -1$ if $\bx\in\Omega^-$ and $z = 1$ if $\bx\in\Omega^+$ (this task can be easily done with the help of a level set function for which the zero level set denotes $\Gamma$).
 We then define the $(d+1)$-dimensional function using the augmentation variable $(\bx,z)$ as